swcarpentry/shell-novice/01-filedir.md

 But we get an error!
 Why is this?

 With our methods so far,
-`cd` can only see sub-directories inside your current directory.
+`cd` can only see sub-directories inside (or below) your current directory.
 There are different ways to see directories above your current location; we'll start with the simplest.